Why Is Your Job Search Unproductive?

 ❌ They think it’s a good strategy to apply to every position, especially those below their professional level.

-❌ They have a hard time accepting rejections, learn, reflect, and change the job search approach.
+❌ They have a hard time accepting rejections, learning, reflecting, and adjusting their job search approach.

-❌ They are unaware that their resumes are outdated, badly written, and difficult to read.
+❌ They are unaware that their resumes are outdated, poorly written, and difficult to read.

 ❌ They think their LinkedIn profile doesn’t matter much.